khofstadter/CS220-AU-portfolio/index.md

 QQ ID: 2753718455

+## Education
+My junior highschool and highschool graduated in an international highschool which combined both junior hoghschool and highschool.
+Compare to other Asian, I understand and accept more 'western culture', such as the difference between Asian are more collective and Western are more individual.

 ## Now
 I am a second year student in department PPS
+I wish to complete a degree in PPS, master is more satisfied.
 I have done a dozen of assignments, most of them are essays.

+## Why I chose PPS (Psychosocial and Psychoanalysis Study) as my major?
+When I was in highschool, I totally do not study and I hate studying.
+My parents were worried about me so they found me a psychotherapist to improve my status.
+After a few sessions of psychotherapy, I felt I am not hate studying any more then I started to study a little bit and had more and more acceptability.
+I discovered how important is a psychotherapist for a person, it is a great job.
+On the other hand, I really like to chat with person (usually only one) and listen to their troubles and try to help them, psychoanalysis knowledge could make it more effective and correctly.

 ## Work experience